ical.event

 The revision sequence number in the calendar component.

 When an event is created, its sequence number is 0.
-It is monotonically incremented by the organizers calendar user agent every time a significant revision is made to the calendar event.
+It is monotonically incremented by the organizer's calendar user agent every time a significant revision is made to the calendar event.

 Defines the overall status or confirmation of the event.